Paleocene–Eocene thermal maximum: Global warming

 A study in 2020 estimated the global mean surface temperature (GMST) with 66% confidence during the latest Paleocene (c.
-57 Ma) as 22.3-28.3 C, PETM (56 Ma) as 27.2-34.5 C and Early Eocene Climatic Optimum (EECO) (53.3 to 49.1 Ma) as 23.2-29.7 C. Estimates of the amount of average global temperature rise at the start of the PETM range from approximately 3 to 6 °C to between 5 and 8 °C. This warming was superimposed on "long-term" early Paleogene warming, and is based on several lines of evidence.
+57 Mya) as 22.3-28.3 C, PETM (56 Mya) as 27.2-34.5 C and Early Eocene Climatic Optimum (EECO) (53.3 to 49.1 Mya) as 23.2-29.7 C. Estimates of the amount of average global temperature rise at the start of the PETM range from approximately 3 to 6 °C to between 5 and 8 °C. This warming was superimposed on "long-term" early Paleogene warming, and is based on several lines of evidence.
 There is a prominent (>1‰) negative excursion in the of foraminifera shells, both those made in surface and deep ocean water.
 Because there was little or no polar ice in the early Paleogene, the shift in very probably signifies a rise in ocean temperature.
 The temperature rise is also supported by the spread of warmth-loving taxa to higher latitudes, changes in plant leaf shape and size, the Mg/Ca ratios of foraminifera, and the ratios of certain organic compounds, such as TEX^{H}_{86}.
 Additionally, modelling suggests the climate became more equable, with a 5 °C decrease in mean annual temperature range over most continental interiors.

 Proxy data from Esplugafereda in northeastern Spain shows a rapid 8 C-change temperature rise, in accordance with existing regional records of marine and terrestrial environments.
 In the Fushun Basin, temperatures rose from 15.6 to 19.7 C. Southern California had a mean annual temperature of about 17 °C ± 4.4 °C. In Antarctica, at least part of the year saw minimum temperatures of 15 °C.